-Lastly, The Department has analyzed the MOAF remittance of all motor oil dealers for the last five fiscal years and found finds a need to expand the annual MOAF reporting criteria.
+Lastly, the Department has analyzed the MOAF remittance of all motor oil dealers for the last five fiscal years and found a need to expand the annual MOAF reporting criteria.
 Regulation currently sets the annual MOAF reporting criteria to less than 5,000 gallons of motor oil per year.
 Under the current annual MOAF reporting criteria, approximately 30 motor oil dealers are approved by the Department to report annually while approximately 82 report quarterly.
-The Department found finds that extending the annual MOAF reporting criteria from less than 5,000 gallons to less than or equal to 30,000 gallons of motor oil per year benefits approximately 28-32 more relatively small motor oil dealers.
+The Department found that extending the annual MOAF reporting criteria from less than 5,000 gallons to less than or equal to 30,000 gallons of motor oil per year benefits approximately 28-32 more relatively small motor oil dealers.
 Under the proposed regulations, the affected motor oil dealers may apply for approval from the Department to report annually instead of quarterly.
 Annual reporting decreases the reporting requirements and costs associated with quarterly reporting.

-Without this rulemaking to increase the MOAF, the Program's recently expanded scope of authority and ability to perform the required regulatory testing and oversight activities will be negatively impacted.
+Without this rulemaking, the Program's recently expanded scope of authority and required regulatory testing and oversight will be negatively impacted.
 Current MOAF revenue of four cents (\$0.04) per gallon will be reduced by 25%, to three cents (\$0.03) per gallon in 2018.
 Compounding the issue, the total volume of motor oil sold in California is in decline.
 Those circumstances severely affect the Program's ability to implement its broader scope of mandated responsibilities.
-A larger number of motor oil dealers will not be qualified to report annually without this proposed rulemaking regulation.
+A larger number of motor oil dealers will not be qualified to report annually without this rulemaking.
 Other California consumers and businesses, along with retailers of motor vehicle fuels, lubricants, and automotive products, alike, may experience the negative impact of such Program reductions potentially inviting harm to both purchasers and retailers of those products.